The Empty Hearse: Plot

-Sherlock is shown a video by a London Underground employee of a mysterious vanishing of a passenger from a train between two stations near Parliament and later identifies the passenger as a member of the House of Lords, Lord Moran, whom he knows to be a foreign agent and who is also acting unusually.
+Sherlock is shown a video by a London Underground employee of the mysterious vanishing of a passenger from a train between two stations near Parliament and later identifies the passenger as a member of the House of Lords, Lord Moran, whom he knows to be a foreign agent and who has been acting unusually.
 He notices that it is not only Moran who vanished but an entire carriage of the train and deduces that the attack will be on the Houses of Parliament, which will be holding a late-night hearing on a new anti-terrorism bill on Guy Fawkes Night, 5 November.
 Sherlock and John enter the abandoned station near Parliament, finding the secretly diverted carriage.
 It is rigged with explosives to make an enormous bomb.
 Sherlock manages to defuse the bomb by turning the off-switch, but not before making John believe the bomb can't be defused, leading Sherlock to apologize to John for getting him involved and saying that John would have had a future if he hadn't come back.
 This all had the intended effect of causing John to panic and reveal to Sherlock how much he has missed him, to John's later embarrassment.

-Another cut-scene intercut with the above shows Sherlock visiting Anderson.
+Another scene intercut with the above shows Sherlock visiting Anderson.
 He reveals how he faked his death as part of a scheme to convince Moriarty of his lost credibility and demise.
 The plan allowed the Holmes brothers to dissolve Moriarty's network successfully.
 Sherlock tells Anderson that he and Mycroft had anticipated thirteen possible scenarios that could happen on the roof, and that while John's view was obstructed, members of his Homeless Network rolled out an inflatable mattress and took their roles as shocked bystanders and paramedics.
 With the aid of a squash ball under his arm to temporarily stop his pulse, Sherlock convincingly faked his death.
 Anderson casts doubt on the integrity of this version of events, arguing it would be nearly impossible to ensure John remained exactly where Sherlock wanted.
 Anderson points out that he is "the last person" Sherlock would tell, but as he turns around, the room is empty.
 Anderson then begins tearing his theories from the wall, laughing hysterically, and the intercut scene ends.